 Students may not visit or loiter in school parking lot areas or in parked cars on campus during the school day.
 This includes the before-school arrival time period and the after-school departure time period.
-Students arriving before school should move immediately from the parking lot to the early room, a school building for class, or the front office, as appropriate.
+Students arriving before school should move immediately from the parking lot to the early room, a school building for class, or the main office, as appropriate.
 Students leaving campus at the end of the day should exit campus safely and efficiently.

-Secondary students who need to visit their vehicle during the school day may request permission from the principal or the front office.
-Permission must be obtained before visiting the parking lot or their vehicle.
+High school students who need to visit their vehicle during the school day must request permission from the high school principal or the main office before visiting the parking lot or their vehicle.